piotr-yuxuan/roundup-service/README.md

 `--allow-current-week` may yield partial roundup, so I would allow not to use it, but it may help testing.

+Note on the URL provided in the command line: because of the way Docker manages networks, the hostname of a service in Docker compose is the name of this service in the `docker-compose.yml` file.

 Finally, go to http://localhost:3000, and authenticate with a token from the Starling API.
 This idempotent endpoint will calculate the round-up for the specified week and transfer it to a savings goal.